rust-lang/rust-by-example/src/hello/print.md

     println!("This struct `{}` won't print...", Structure(3));
     // FIXME ^ Comment out this line.

-    // For Rust 1.58 and above, you can directly capture the argument from
+    // For Rust 1.58 and above, you can directly capture the argument from a
     // surrounding variable.
 Just like the above, this will output
     // "     1".
 5 white spaces and a "1".
     let number: f64 = 1.0;